 Yes, seriously, there are laws covering office gambling that include office sweepstakes and lotteries!

-Football, horse-racing, Wimbledon – just about any event can bring on the need for a sweepstake.
-But it’s best to take a few minutes to make sure your company isn’t breaking the law.
+Football, horse-racing, Wimbledon – just about any event can bring on the need for a sweepstake, but it’s best to take a minute to make sure your company isn’t breaking the law.

 The law in England, Wales and Scotland (the Gambling Act 2005, amended 2015) says that you cannot organise a sweepstake without a licence.
 However, there are exceptions for those organised in the workplace – the legislation calls these ‘work lotteries’.